CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 `DELIVERED` anymore.
 This is why the `translateXliff` test fails.
 It seems to work with the manual workflow though.

+In order run the test you need to create a file with the name [.gcc.properties](example.gcc.properties.txt) in your user home folder

 ## Scenario: Happy Path

 1. Login as Rick C.